EugeneLIU2000/Quantum-Algorithms-for-IPR-estimation/README.md

 This repository contains:

-Simulation and data for Fig.4 in OAT.ipynb

 Simulation and data for Fig.5 in PXP folder

 Simulation and data for Fig.6 in AKLT folder

-Exemplary codes and experimental data for Fig.7 in OAT_experiment folder
+Simulation and data for Fig.4 and experimental data for Fig.7 in OAT folder